Yamanaka lacquerware Yamanaka shikki

-Robust trees domestic to Japan, such as zelkova, Japanese horse-chestnut, cherry, and chestnut, are cut into round slices and made into wooden bases of various shapes both large and small, following a pattern.
-The type of grinding wooden bases by making lengthwise cuts is called “tatekidori.”
-It has the advantage of less warping and malformation, when compared with cutting across the grain to make the base, which is called “yokokidori.”
-After the wood has been cut following a pattern, it is dried and then it is shaved with a plane or knife while being turned, a process called “rokurobiki.”
+Sturdy trees domestic to Japan, such as zelkova, Japanese horse-chestnut, cherry, or chestnut, are cut into round slices and made into wooden bases of various shapes, both large and small.
+A technique called tatekidori where wood bases have longitudinal cuts made in them is used.
+This gives the advantage of less warping and malformation, when compared with cutting across the grain to make the base.
+After the wood has been cut following a pattern, it is dried and shaved with a Japanese hand plane or knife while being turned.

 - 2. Undercoating

-The following methods and others are employed: for example, “kijigatame,” which allows the lacquer to sink into the grain to prevent warping of the wooden base; “kokuso,” which fills cracks and holes in the wooden base; and “nunokise,” which consists of pasting linen onto the foot and rim as reinforcement.
-Following that, a process called “nuritogi” is repeated multiple times to increase the strength and smooth the surface.
-“Nuritogi” consists of applying a coating of “shitajiurushi,” which is a mixture of noriurushi (adhesive made from rice and natural tree lacquer) and jinoko, applied with a wooden spatula, after which the piece is polished.
+First, the wood is soaked in raw lacquer which allows the lacquer to sink into the grain to prevent warping of the wooden base.
+Next, lacquer putty is applied which fills cracks and holes in the wooden base.
+Then linen is pasted onto the foot and rim of the piece as reinforcement.
+Undercoating is applied multiple times to increase the strength and smooth the surface.
+The undercoating is a mixture of noriurushi (adhesive made from rice and natural tree lacquer) and jinoko (powdered diatomaceous soil), applied with a wooden spatula.
+Then the piece is polished.

-Finally, “sabiji,” lacquer kneaded with polishing powder, is applied over the whole piece with a wooden spatula; and after it dries, the piece is polished to make it smooth and glossy.
+Finally, sabiji, (rust colored lacquer) is thickened with polishing powder and applied over the whole piece with a wooden spatula.
+After it dries, the piece is polished to make it smooth and glossy.

 - 3. Uwanuri (top-coating)

-After the job of undercoating, a lacquer specialist begins the process of coating with black, vermilion, or other lacquers, using a brush.
+After the job of undercoating, a lacquer specialist begins the process of coating with black, vermillion, or other lacquers, using a brush.
 This is an important process that brings out the deep distinctive hue of the lacquer.
-The work of the lacquer specialist proceeds with “base coating,” “undercoating,” and “top-coating,” repeating the sequence of coating and polishing the lacquer over and over again.
+The work of the lacquer specialist includes base coating, undercoating, and top coating, repeating the sequence of coating and polishing the lacquer over and over again.

-Since moisture is required for painted lacquer to harden, the work is influenced by the day-to-day weather; so the job calls for careful consideration.
+Since moisture is required for painted lacquer to harden, this work is influenced by the daily weather so careful consideration is required.
 Intense concentration is needed so as not to let any powder or dust in the air stick to the lacquer.
-Lacquerware for daily use is finished with this top coating alone.
+The production for daily use lacquerware is done after this step.

 - 4. Maki-e

-After the top coating, “kashoku” may be applied in the form of pictures or patterns.
-“Kashoku” includes the process of ‘maki-e,” in which a pattern is painted on with lacquer and then sprinkled with gold or silver powder.
-The typical maki-e techniques employed in Yamanaka lacquerware are “togidashi-maki-e” and “taka-maki-e.
-“Togidashi-maki-e” is a technique in which a coating of lacquer is applied after the powder is sprinkled on, and then the picture is polished with charcoal until the gold or silver is revealed.
-The “takamaki-e” technique raises the picture and is said to have been cultivated by the nobility; these pieces are replete with a graceful elegance.
+After the top coating, pictures or patterns are applied.
+Togidashi maki-e is a maki-e technique in which a coating of lacquer is applied after the powder is sprinkled on and then the picture is polished with charcoal until the gold or silver is revealed.
+Another technique is takamaki-e or raised maki-e which builds up the picture in high relief against the background.
+This technique is said to have been cultivated by the nobility.

-There are, furthermore, other methods of decorating, such as “chinkin,” in which a design of gold lines is applied using gold leaf, and “raden,” applying thin flakes of shell cut to fit in the design.
+There are other methods of decorating such as chinkin, in which a design of gold lines is applied using gold leaf, and raden, when thin shell flakes cut to fit in the design are applied.

 Where to Buy & More Information